-Every spring it starts…snake sightings which continues well into the summer and fall.
-It seems like snakes are all over the place in North Georgia this time of year.
-When sighted, fear tends to take over and the concern of, is this snake venomous or not?
+Every spring it starts…snake sightings.
+These will continue into the summer and then sightings will increase dramatically again in the fall.
+Snakes are all over the place in North Georgia nearly year round but most interactions take place in the spring and fall due to the shift in the weather.
+When sighted, fear tends to take over and the concern of “is this snake venomous or not”?

 If the snake has a triangle head it must be venomous…

 It is also important to know that some non-venomous snakes do have the ability to shift bones around in their skull all in an effort to scare off dangerous predators.
-Unfortunately there is no universal way to tell if a snake is venomous or not.
-It is a good idea to familiarize yourself with the venomous snakes in your area.
+Meaning they can change their appearance to look more like their venomous counterparts.
+Unfortunately, there is no universal way to tell if a snake is venomous or not.
+So, it is a good idea to familiarize yourself with the venomous snakes in your area.

 Did you know it is illegal to kill a non-venomous snake?

-Why?
-Well, despite their bad reputation, snakes are extremely important to the ecosystem.
+Despite their bad reputation, snakes are extremely important to the ecosystem.
 Some eat bugs, mice, small animals, a lot of the small pests that will invade your home or tear up your lawn.
 Although it is quite normal to be intimated if you see one, as a general rule, snakes don’t want anything to do with you.
-No, they cannot eat you… They’ll rarely chase you… Believe it or not, they recognize an encounter with you will likely not end well for them.
+They cannot eat you…at least none of the ones around here unless you’re on a movie set.
+They’ll rarely chase you.
+Believe it or not, they recognize an encounter with you will likely not end well for them.

 So, why do snakes bite?